-Anyway, I tell you this for a reason.
-This month, I had the honor of having an article published in the monthly magazine, The Atlanta Lawyer.
-November's theme was the arts and entertainment industry in the legal field.
-So, here is the link to November's issue of The Atlanta Lawyer.
+I had the honor of publishing an article about how attorneys can use their expertise to assist Georgia artists in the Nov.
+2016 edition of the Atlanta Bar Association’s monthly magazine, The Atlanta Lawyer.
+November’s theme was the arts and entertainment industry in the legal field.
+You’ll find my article on Page 18.
 Enjoy!
-NOTE: My article appears on Page 18.

 While the article focuses on what legal professionals can do to give back to the arts community, there is also much that non legal professionals can do.
-For starters, don't illegally copy the music that you enjoy; buy it!
+For starters, support the musicians you enjoy by streaming or purchasing their music instead of illegally downloading it.
+Metallica received a ton of criticism for their stance against Napster and piracy, but they were right!
 Support those artists, especially local ones, so they can continue bringing you great music.
 Buy art.
 Many artists create their work for a living.
 Go to art events, find artwork that speaks to you, meet the artist(s), and purchase their art.
-To the right you will see a picture of a piece of art that my wife and I recently purchased.
-I saw one of the artist's pieces at GLA and loved it.
-So we had the artist create a piece for our home.
-You can also just donate to GLA.
-It is tax deductible and helps GLA continue providing its services.